List of As Told by Ginger characters: Claire Gripling

-Claire Gripling is Courtney and Blake's mother who believes in spoiling her children.
-It has been revealed that she and Courtney take a trip to Paris each spring to see the new fashions.
+Claire Gripling is Courtney and Blake's mother who believes in only spoiling her children.
+It has been revealed that she and Courtney take a trip to Paris (the capital of France) each spring to see the new fashions.
 Still, Claire has a lot to learn about being a good person.
 In Trouble in Gal Pal Land, Claire agrees to have Hoodsey pose as a street urchin whom she took in so she could win the election to be a board member of the country club.
 In Mommie Nearest, Claire goes to the hospital after a bad face lift.